junxit/us-congress-bills-114/metadata.md

 - 2015-09-15 — Introduced in House
 - 2015-09-15 — Referred to the House Committee on the Judiciary.
 - 2015-09-15 — Referred to the Subcommittee on the Constitution and Civil Justice.
+- 2015-09-16 — Rules Committee Resolution H. Res.
+421 Reported to House.
+Rule provides for consideration of H.R.
+3134 and H.R.
+3504.
+- 2015-09-17 — Rule H. Res.
+421 passed House.
+- 2015-09-18 — Considered as unfinished business. (consideration: CR H6167)
+- 2015-09-18 — Considered under the provisions of rule H. Res.
+421. (consideration: CR H6143-6152)
+- 2015-09-18 — DEBATE - The House proceeded with one hour of debate on H.R.
+3504.
+- 2015-09-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-09-18 — On passage Passed by the Yeas and Nays: 248 - 177, 1 Present (Roll no. 506). (text: CR H6143-6144)
+- 2015-09-18 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+3504, the Chair put the question on passage of the bill and by voice vote announced that the ayes had prevailed.
+Ms. Chu demanded the yeas and nays, and the Chair postponed further proceedings on passage of the bill until later in the legislative day.
+- 2015-09-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 248 - 177, 1 Present (Roll no. 506).(text: CR H6143-6144)
+- 2015-09-18 — Rule provides for consideration of H.R.
+3134 and H.R.
+3504.
+- 2015-09-18 — The previous question was ordered pursuant to the rule. (consideration: CR H6152)